halldenham/edx_harvard_cs50/README.md

 I started this class on edX in May 2017

-Copied below is the [Sylabus](http://docs.cs50.net/2017/x/syllabus.html):
+Copied below are notes from the [Sylabus](http://docs.cs50.net/2017/x/syllabus.html):

 ### Syllabus